 Important: This article applies to Network Solutions® customers only.

 This article walks you through the process of using Certified Offer Service® from Network Solutions® to make an anonymous offer to purchase an already-registered domain name.
-This service is for offers of $25,000 or fewer, and allows you to make an anonymous offer on domain names with the following extensions: .com, .net, .org, .biz, .info,.us, and .us.com.
+This service is for offers of $25,000 or less, and allows you to make an anonymous offer on domain names with the following extensions: .com, .net, .org, .biz, .info,.us, and .us.com.

 Step 1: Make an Offer

 As a domain name buyer, you can make an offer between $100 and $25,000 USD.
 If you need help in determining an offer price, use the Free Value Assessment tool.
 You will be charged $39 per Certified Offer to use the Certified Offer Service.
 This fee is non-refundable and is charged whether the offer is accepted or not.
 If the offer is accepted, you will be charged the accepted sales price plus a 5% transaction fee.